alessiococchieri/BDA-project-sparkify/README.md

 In this specific case, only about 23.11% of the data are labelled as churn (label=1).

-There are several ways to address this issue with PySpark and MLlib.
+There are several ways to address this issue with PySpark.
 We will focus on the following two approaches:

 - Resempling
 - Weighting